MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/fields-could-not-be-loaded-for-this-document-error-in-form-processing.md

 ---
 title: Fields couldn't be loaded for this document error in a form processing model
-description: Causes and resolutions for an error that fields could not be loaded in a form processing model. ms.reviewer: angieandrews ms.topic: troubleshooting ms.date: 3/31/2021
+description: Provides a resolution for the error that occurs when fields couldn't be loaded in a form processing model. ms.reviewer: angieandrews ms.topic: troubleshooting ms.date: 3/31/2021